codr7/shi/README.md

 The goal of this project is to implement the same simple, hackable interpreter core in multiple host languages.
 For educational purposes, and to allow comparing performance and optimal implementation strategies.

 ## Motivation
-I can't remember a time when I didn't feel the urge to design and implement my own programming languages, to gain a deeper understanding and make it possible to build my own tools.
+I can't remember a time when I didn't feel the urge to design and implement my own programming languages, to gain a deeper understanding and enable building my own tools.

 I started out with template engines and formula evaluators, but as I gained more experience the goal posts moved further and further towards general purpose languages.